Eligible health care workers from overseas are able to extend their Visa free of charge for a 12 month period.

 They will also be able to benefit from the reduced application fees and the exemption from paying the Immigration Health Surcharge payment

-This article has been brought to you by Kirsty Tufrey, Immigration Solicitor.
-For advice and support in securing an extension to your visa or to discuss the Health & Care visa, please contact Kirsty Tufrey or Gooch Heer on 020 7205 2115
+This article has been brought to you by our Immigration Solicitors in Canary Wharf.
+For advice and support in securing an extension to your visa or to discuss the Health & Care visa, please contact Gooch Heer on 020 7205 2115

 These materials and content have been prepared for the benefit of their viewers/readers.
 They are intended for marketing purposes only and are of a general nature and do not constitute legal advice applicable to any particular facts or circumstances.
 Kidd Rapinet LLP and/or the author(s) accept no duty of care, responsibility or liability for any loss or damage which you or any third party may suffer as a result of any reliance or use by you or they of these marketing materials and content, except to the extent it is not legally possible to exclude such liability.
 If you require legal advice on your own situation, please contact us so we can discuss how we may assist.